dotnet/iot/README.md

 While most of the bindings and examples in this project require and are designed to support specific hardware (such as [LCD displays](src/devices/CharacterLcd), [temperature sensors](src/devices/Dhtxx), [single-board computers](src/devices/Board/RaspberryPiBoard.cs), [microcontrollers](src/devices/Arduino), etc.), the library itself tries to be as hardware-independent as possible.
 Some bindings are even written to showcase the use of IOT interfaces with hardware that is already present in normal desktop computers (such as [keyboards](src/devices/Board/KeyboardGpioDriver.cs) or [CPU temperature sensors](src/devices/HardwareMonitor)).
 So to get started, you do not need expensive hardware.
 Or you can start out with cheap stuff, such as an Arduino Uno.

-## .NET Core Versions
+## .NET Versions

 Both libraries in this repository are cross-targetting .NET Standard 2.0, .NET Core 2.1 and .NET 5.0.
-They can be used from any project targeting .NET Core 2.1 or higher, and also from .NET Framework or Mono.
+They can be used from any project targeting .NET Core 2.1 or higher, and also from .NET Framework or mono.
+If you are looking at a Micro Controller Unit (MCU) support, check [.NET nanoFramework](https://github.com/nanoframework/).

 The sample projects target the latest stable .NET Version.
 This applies to the sample projects with each device as well as the example projects on the `/samples` directory.

 ## How to Install

-You can install the latest daily pre-release build of the .NET Core System.Device.Gpio and Iot.Device.Bindings NuGet packages from the blob feed.
+You can install the latest daily pre-release build of the .NET System.Device.Gpio and Iot.Device.Bindings NuGet packages from the blob feed.

 ### NuGet.exe